 Faculty and students are currently working on research with field sites from projects on each continent and in several ocean basins.

-Geology Faculty publications and presentations are the highest in the College.
-A compilation of the two year departmental publications of the College of Arts & Sciences show the Department of Geology with the highest total number of publications (combined papers & abstracts) and highest per capita contribution (see graph above).
+Geology faculty have a global reach; most are involved in National/International collaborative research and many serve as leaders in Professional Societies with National/International membership.
+Geology Faculty publications and presentations typically are some of the highest in the College.
+A compilation of the 2010 and 2011 departmental publications of the College of Arts & Sciences show the Department of Geology with the highest total number of publications (combined papers & abstracts) and highest per capita contribution (see graph above).

 Our Research AREAs

 - Environmental Research (Water, Surface and Subsurface Processes; Geohazards; and Natural Resources)